EUGENE M. MCCARTHY, PHD GENETICS, ΦΒΚ

-Another alleged pig-dog hybrid is described by taxidermist E. J. Boucher, a taxidermist in Auburn, Maine, on page 12 of the May 12, 1915 issue of the Lewiston Evening Journal, a newspaper published in Lewiston, Maine.
+Another alleged pig-dog hybrid is described by E. J. Boucher, a taxidermist in Auburn, Maine, on page 12 of the May 12, 1915 issue of the Lewiston Evening Journal, a newspaper published in Lewiston, Maine.
 In the article, several freak animals stuffed by Boucher are described, and at the end of the article there is the following account:

 It is certainly true that pigs and dogs are sometimes willing to mate.
-In connection with this fact, two pieces of information involving dogs and pigs seem worth relating.
+In connection with this fact, several pieces of information involving dogs and pigs seem worth relating.